-Ninna-ji (仁和寺) is a Bhuddist temple of the Omuro school of the Shingon sect established in 886 by Emperor Koko and completed by his successor Emperor Uda in 888.
+Ninna-ji (仁和寺) is a Buddhist temple of the Omuro school of the Shingon sect established in 886 by Emperor Koko and completed by his successor Emperor Uda in 888.
 Uda later became a monk at the temple, the first monk-emperor.
-Fires in the twelfth century destroyed many of the buildings and the temple declined in importance.
-In the seventeenth century, the emperor prince Kakushin had the temple rebuilt using buildings from the imperial palace, and it was reopened in 1646.
+Fires in the twelfth century destroyed many of the buildings, and the temple declined in importance.
+In the seventeenth century, the emperor prince Kakushin had the temple rebuilt using structures from the imperial palace, and it was reopened in 1646.
 Another fire in 1887 destroyed the main hall, which was rebuilt in 1913.

 Open: all year round, 09:00-17:00 (16:00 in winter); admission: detailed information; Google Maps (Ninna-ji)

 Byōdō-in (平等院) was formerly a villa belonging to the powerful Fujiwara clan, Byōdō is one of the most beautiful buildings in Japan and is seen on the reverse of the Japanese ten-yen coin.
 During this period, the arts flourished as powerful nobles spent the state’s funds on lavish building projects.
 The gardens and buildings are designed to represent and bring to mind the pure land, the Buddhist paradise.
 There are many important cultural properties housed in the buildings and the museum.
 In particular see the statue of the Amitabha Tathagata in the Phoenix Hall (鳳凰堂 Hōō-dō) which is surrounded by the Ajiike pond and the Pure Land Garden.

 Open: all year round, 08:30-17:30; admission: detailed information; Google Maps Byodo-in)